Deep Learning the Functional Renormalization Group

 One can select a restricted number $N^\text{SVD}$ of largest singular values of $\mathcal{V}_0^{N-1}$ performing a low-rank truncation, and optimally reconstruct the flow dynamics $\hat{\text{V}}^{\Lambda}(\text{k}_1,\text{k}_2,\text{k}_3)$ only using the leading $N^\text{SVD}$ DMD modes (see Ref.~\cite{Jovanovic2014} for details about the optimal reconstruction procedure used here).
 In Fig.~\ref{fig3}a), for exemplary cases of the three instability regimes, we show the MSE between the reconstructed data $\hat{\text{V}}^{\Lambda}$ and the ground truth data $\text{V}^{\Lambda}$, which rapidly decays with the number of included DMD modes.

 Interestingly, one can also use several different fRG flows in the same snapshot sequence and perform the DMD analysis.
 This way, the DMD modes inherit features from all included 4-point vertex functions.
 We choose $-t'/t = 0$ (AFM), $-0.315$ ($d-$wave SC), $-0.475$ (FM) in order to span all three instability regimes, and reconstruct the fRG flow even on unseen data.
 Fig.~\ref{fig3}b) shows, for instance, the reconstructed data for $-t'/t = 0.17$ and $N^\text{SVD}=8$ (right panel) as compared to the fRG ground truth (left panel).
-These results suggest that the flow of the 4-point vertex functions can indeed be described by a small number of modes in each of the relevant two-particle regimes of the Hubbard model at the van Hove filling.
+These results suggest also that the 4-point vertex function (in principle a complicated function of three variables) can indeed be very compactly parametrized by a small number of basis functions in each of the relevant two particle regimes.
+Whether this finding applies more generally to the vertex functions is an important open question.

 {\it Outlook --} Our work presents an application of artificial intelligence to fRG, which successfully unveils a dimensionality reduced dynamics for the Hubbard model on a square lattice at specific sets of electron filling.
 Nonetheless, the relevance of the procedure outlined in our paper goes beyond the testbed cases considered.
 In particular, the identification of how to extract and manipulate relevant information encoded in the 4-point (or two-particle) vertex functions of many-electron problems, separating it from the non-relevant ones, represents a goal of utmost importance for the success of several cutting-edge quantum field theoretical methods for quantum materials.

-The 4-point vertex is, in fact, the building block of advanced approaches based on the solution of fRG flow equations~\cite{MetznerRMP} or resummation of parquet diagrams~\cite{Bickersbook2004}, including their most recent developments such as the multi-loop extension~\cite{Kugler2018} of fRG, the merger of fRG and DMFT~\cite{Taranto2014} and the diagrammatic extensions~\cite{Rohringer2018} of DMFT itself, specifically designed for computing the most challenging non-perturbative regimes.
-The bottleneck of all these schemes is evidently the high dimensionality of the 4-point vertex, {\it i.e.} its dependence from a very large number of internal variables (momenta, frequencies, spin, orbitals).
-Their numerical manipulation and storage require large-scale memory and computational resources, severely limiting the applicability of these approaches to the most interesting low-temperature/multi-orbital regimes.
+The 4-point vertex is, in fact, the building block of advanced approaches based on the solution of fRG flow equations~\cite{MetznerRMP} or resummation of parquet diagrams~\cite{Bickersbook2004}, including their most recent developments such as the multi-loop extension~\cite{Kugler2018,Kiese2021} of fRG, the merger of fRG and DMFT~\cite{Taranto2014} and the diagrammatic extensions~\cite{Rohringer2018} of DMFT itself, specifically designed for computing the most challenging non-perturbative regimes.